 We realistically anticipate success rates can be achieved at 75%, based on historical trends.
-We still have work to do in this area as we are currently at 72.4%.
-However, we do note a slow but steady upward trajectory toward our goal of 75%.
+We still have work to do in this area as we the 2020 dropped to 68%.
+However, we do note factors contributing to the pandemic has impacted the lives of our students drastically, which can be contributing factors to success and retention in 2020.
 We believe that continued efforts at improving our instruction will allow us to reach this goal.
 It is important to bear in mind that we are constantly being pushed by our Administration to offer all of our courses in highly accelerated formats.
 Switching our courses from 16-week (full semester) to 8-week or 4-week formats presents a significant challenge to achieving our success goals.
 Many students are simply not equipped to learn difficult material online in extremely accelerated courses.
 However, we are attempting to adapt to Administrative goals without sacrificing the content and depth of our course offerings.
 We hope that we can continue to offer high-quality courses and reverse the overall trend of super-accelerated online offerings.
 This is becoming more difficult due to the Covid-19 pandemic.